BechirZalila/linux-qemu-trusted-firmware/README.md

 sudo chmod a+x etc/init.d/rcS
 ```

-The script will mount the proc filesystem and sysfs at boot.
-We do not explicitly mount devtmpfs here; the Linux kernel (if configured with CONFIG_DEVTMPFS_MOUNT) will automatically mount a tmpfs at /dev early on.
-If not, we might add mount -t devtmpfs none /dev to rcS, but most distribution kernels, including defconfig, mount devtmpfs for us.
-We keep rcS minimal: it’s essentially the startup sequence.
-After rcS, BusyBox’s init will typically spawn a shell on the console (because we have no inittab, BusyBox falls back to a single shell on ttyAMA0).
+The script will mount the `proc` filesystem and `sysfs` at boot.
+We do not explicitly mount `devtmpfs` here; the Linux kernel (if configured with `CONFIG_DEVTMPFS_MOUNT`) will automatically mount a `devtmpfs` at `/dev` early on.
+If not, we might add `mount -t devtmpfs none /dev` to `rcS`, but most distribution kernels, including defconfig, mount devtmpfs for us.
+We keep `rcS` minimal: it’s essentially the startup sequence.
+After rcS, BusyBox’s init will typically spawn a shell on the console (because we have no `inittab`, BusyBox falls back to a single shell on `ttyAMA0`).
 This means when the system boots, we should get a shell prompt directly.

 Now our root filesystem partition has BusyBox and basic directories.
 Unmount and detach the loop: